ebzzry/ebzzry.github.io/en/fkd/usync.md

 <a name="basicusage"></a> Basic usage
 -------------------------------------

-To perform two-way synchronization of the directory `/pub/yot/ninam`, between the current host, to the hosts `tarupam` and `taubetmo`, while preserving the directory structure remotely, run the following command.
-Take note, that there must be no spaces between the hosts specification, due to the `IFS` environment variable:
+To perform two-way synchronization of the directory `/pub/mis/doc`, between the current host, to the hosts `site1` and `site2`, while preserving the directory structure remotely, run the following command.
+Take note, that there must be no spaces between the hosts specification, due to the `IFS` environment variable of the shell:

-    $ usync /pub/yot/ninam/ tarupam,taubetmo
+    $ usync /pub/mis/doc/ site1,site2

-The command above will perform two-way synchronization of the directory `ninam/` found under `/pub/yot/`, to `tarupam:/pub/yot/`, and `taubetmo:/pub/yot/`.
+The command above will perform two-way synchronization of the directory `doc/` found under `/pub/mis/`, to `site1:/pub/mis/`, and `site2:/pub/mis/`.

-Using your example above, the two-way synchronization system basically tells that if the tree `tarupam:/pub/yot/ninam/` contains new and/or updated items, compared with `localhost:/pub/yot/ninam/`, and `localhost:/pub/yot/ninam/` also happens to have new and/or updated items, then, they will trade updates.
+Using your example above, the two-way synchronization system basically tells that if the tree `site1:/pub/mis/doc/` contains new and/or updated items, compared with `localhost:/pub/mis/doc/`, and `localhost:/pub/mis/doc/` also happens to have new and/or updated items, then, they will trade updates.

-Ideally, the result is that `localhost:/pub/yot/ninam/`, `tarupam:/pub/yot/ninam/`, and `taubetmo:/pub/yot/ninam/`, are all equal.
+Ideally, the result is that `localhost:/pub/mis/doc/`, `site1:/pub/mis/doc/`, and `site2:/pub/mis/doc/`, are all equal.

 <a name="advancedusage"></a> Advanced usage